Type 1 Diabetes and Your Child: Meals and Snacks

 Always read food labels.
 The information on them will help you choose healthy foods.
 That will make managing your child’s blood sugar easier.
 Look for the Nutrition Facts label on packaged foods.
 This label tells you how many carbs and how much sugar, fat, and fiber are in each serving.
 Then you can decide if the food fits your child’s meal plan.

-5. Cholesterol.
+Cholesterol.
 This tells you how much cholesterol is in 1 serving.
 For many years, it was advised to eat less than 300 milligrams (mg) of cholesterol a day.
 New guidelines have removed this limit.
-That's because cholesterol has been shown to not raise blood cholesterol levels as much as once thought.
+That's because cholesterol has been shown to not raise blood cholesterol levels as much as it was thought to in the past.
 But many foods high in cholesterol are also high in saturated fat.
 So it's advised to limit saturated fat in your diet.

 Learning portion sizes